 How Quickly Will My Garnishment Stop After I File Bankruptcy?

-Bankruptcy has the power to stop a wage garnishment.
+Bankruptcy has the power to stop wage garnishment.
 Filing bankruptcy technically stops it immediately upon filing through the Automatic Stay.
 However, the practical considerations of stopping a wage garnishment shows us that the process is usually a bit longer.

-In most cases, several steps must be completed in order to effectively stop a wage garnishment.
+In most cases, several steps must be completed in order to effectively stop wage garnishment.
 The best option is to file a bankruptcy case at least a week before your wage garnishment takes effect.
 If you do so, you stand a great chance of not losing any money to the garnishment.
 If you file bankruptcy after the wage garnishment has started, you can still stop it with bankruptcy.

 In order to stop a wage garnishment, a bankruptcy case must be filed.
 This is essential, as filing a bankruptcy case with the bankruptcy court invokes the Automatic Stay.
 The Automatic Stay is an injunction against your creditors and prevents them from making any efforts to collect against you…including garnishing your wages.